digiaiiris/tuntilukkarihelp/README.md

 ![Auto-complete screenshot](autocomplete.png)

-Work description fields offer auto-complete suggestions based on recent work entry history.
+Work description field offers auto-complete suggestions based on recent work entry history.
 Picking up an auto-complete suggestion also selects the project task that has been recently used for that work description.

 1. Click an auto-complete suggestion to go with that description.
 Hovering a mouse over an auto-complete suggestions shows the project task what will be selected when the suggestions is clicked.